 To make a Candy Cane Cookie, you take 1 teaspoon of each color and roll each color out into a “rope” that is about 5″ long.
 You’ll find that many Candy Cane Cookie recipes will tell you to make the ropes 4″ long.
 I like the 5″ long because I prefer a more slender candy cane look.
 The two rope colors are twisted together and then placed on a baking sheet, curving the top to one side so that it forms the look of a candy cane.

-The cookies are baked in the oven, giving you just enough time to create a mixture of sugar and crushed peppermint candies.
-This is what is sprinkled on top of the cookies immediately after coming out of the oven.
+The sugar/crushed peppermint is sprinkled on top of the hot cookies *IMMEDIATELY* after coming out of the oven.
+It won’t all stick, so don’t worry if it doesn’t.
 I recommend that you don’t skip this step – it really makes them quite pretty and even more delicious.

 Once you’ve added the peppermint sprinkle on top, your Christmas Candy Cane Cookies are done and ready to be enjoyed!